U.S. stock index futures point to lower start

 * Dow down 0.25 pct, S&P down 0.11 pct, Nasdaq up 0.15 pct (Updates to afternoon)

-* U.S. stock index futures pointed to a weaker open on Wall Street on Thursday, with futures for the S&P 500, the Nasdaq 100 and the Dow Jones down 0.3 to 0.4 percent.
+LONDON Nov 16 U.S. stock index futures pointed to a lower open on Wall Street on Friday, with futures for the S&P 500 off 0.3 percent, Dow Jones contracts down 0.2 percent and Nasdaq 100 futures flat at 0923 GMT.

-* The Labor Department releases first-time claims for jobless benefits for the week ended July 7 at 1230 GMT.
-Economists forecast a total of 372,000 new filings, compared with 374,000 in the prior week.
+* The Nikkei average rallied 2.2 percent on Friday as investors bet Japan's main opposition party will win next month's election and put more pressure on the central bank to stimulate the ailing economy.

-* Apple Inc's next-generation iPhone has not even been released yet, but sellers on China's largest e-commerce platform, Taobao, are already accepting pre-orders, complete with mock-up pictures and purported technical specifications.
+* But European stocks pared early gains and turned negative, led by banking shares, as simmering worries about the euro zone's debt crisis and U.S. public finances rattled investors.

 * Dow down 0.25 pct, S&P down 0.11 pct, Nasdaq up 0.15 pct (Updates to afternoon)